Buffalo Wild Wings watch party for Trump rally back on after GOP uproar

 A Buffalo Wild Wings in Michigan canceled a viewing party for President Trump’s Thursday evening rally, prompting the top echelons of the GOP to call in the social-media troops and resulting in a quick reversal.

-According to the Livingston Post, citing an email to party chairwoman Meghan Reckling, the Livingston County Republican Party viewing event for the Minneapolis rally had been canceled by the restaurant in Howell after it had received a “number of complaints.”
+The Livingston County Republican Party had its viewing event for the Minneapolis rally canceled by the restaurant in Howell after it had received a “number of complaints,” party chairwoman Meghan Reckling told the Livingston Post.

-Ms. Recking blamed “Corporate” for having “canceled our event and we are no longer welcome to use the premises tonight.”
+The restaurant “canceled our event and we are no longer welcome to use the premises tonight,” she said.

 Enter the top national echelons of the GOP.

-Republican National Committee chair Ronna Romney McDaniel attributed the cancelation to left-wing political correctness.
+Republican National Committee chair Ronna Romney McDaniel attributed the cancellation to left-wing political correctness, something the chain would later deny while confirming that the cancellation and reversal had happened.

-“Just learned @BWWings cancelled a Michigan viewing party for @realDonaldTrump’s rally,” she wrote on Twitter Thursday evening, urging her 375,000 followers to call both the restaurant and BWW’s corporate offices to “tell them the left’s cancel culture has gone too far.”
+“Just learned @BWWings cancelled a Michigan viewing party for @realDonaldTrump’s rally,” she wrote on Twitter on Thursday evening.

+She urged her 375,000 followers to call both the restaurant and BWW’s corporate offices — and including their respective phone numbers — to “tell them the left’s cancel culture has gone too far.”

 She proclaimed that “the left’s tactics won’t stop us from keeping MI red in 2020!”